-Today, April 12, we celebrate the World Day of Aviation and Cosmonautics.
+Today, April 12, we celebrate World Aviation and Astronautics Day.

-On April 12, 1961 at 9.07 hours Moscow time from the Baikonur “cosmodrome” off spacecraft “Vostok” with pilot-cosmonaut Yuriy Gagarin.
-The ship made one orbit the Earth for 108 minutes.
-Two days later, Gagarin was officially welcomed the Red Square in Moscow in front of thousands of people came to see it.
+On April 12, 1961, at 9:07 a.m.
+Moscow time, the Vostok spacecraft took off from the Baikonur Cosmodrome with pilot-cosmonaut Yuri Alekseevich Gagarin.
+The ship makes one round of the Earth in 108 minutes.
+Two days later, Gagarin was solemnly welcomed on Red Square in Moscow in front of thousands of people who came to see him.

-Significant contribution to the theory and practice of fields imported German scientist Otto Lilienthal.
-Between 1891 and 1896 he designed, built and pouring several glider.
-On December 17, 1903 was carried out the first successful airplane flight by the Wright Brothers American mechanics with an internal combustion engine, working with aviation fuels.
+A significant contribution to the theory and practice of flight was made by the German scientist Otto Lilienthal.
+Between 1891 and 1896 he designed, built and watered several gliders.
+On December 17, 1903, the first successful flight of an airplane was carried out by the American mechanics Wright Brothers with an internal combustion engine running on aviation fuel.

-The term “spacecraft” introduces D. E. Langemak.
-The beginning of the practical utilization of space is set to October 4, 1957 with the launch of the first artificial earth satellite (satellites) in the Soviet Union.
-The next stage in the management of space comes just a month later – on 4 November the same year with “Sputnik – 2” in the universe is sent the first living creature – the dog Laika.
-His fate was predetermined, as it is not envisaged that the ship back to Earth.
+The term cosmonautics was introduced by G. E. Langemak.
+The beginning of the practical exploitation of space was set on October 4, 1957 with the launch of the first artificial Earth satellite (ISS) in the Soviet Union.
+The next stage in the mastery of space comes only a month later – on November 4 this year. with

-Here are some of the most important cosmic events:
+Here are some of the most significant cosmic events:

-- April 19, 1971 – the first orbital station (USSR), and later with the US, creating international station
+- April 19, 1971 – the first orbital station (USSR), later jointly with the USA, creation of the International Station

-- March 3, 1972 – start of the first apparatus, subsequently left the confines of the solar system (“Pioneer-10”, USA)
+- March 3, 1972 — launch of the first apparatus that subsequently left the boundaries of the Solar System (“Pioneer-10”, USA)

-The peak moment in the utilization of space occurs on April 12, 1961, when the Universe was sent to the first person, the Soviet cosmonaut Yuri Gagarin and later that day was declared International Day of Cosmonautics.
+The pinnacle of space exploration came on April 12, 1961, when the first man, the Soviet cosmonaut Yuri Gagarin, was sent into space, and later that day was declared International Cosmonautics Day.

-Began in August 1964 when the intake of the Minister of Defence of the USSR Marshal Rodion Malinovsky military attaché at the Embassy of the People’s Republic of Bulgaria Lieutenant General aviation Zahari Zahariev raises questions about the flight of Bulgarians in space with Soviet spacecraft.
-In 1964, however, is impossible.
-The Soviet Union has no suitable spaceship for such flights.
+It began in August 1964, when at a reception of the Minister of Defense of the USSR, Marshal Rodion Malinovsky, the military attaché at the embassy of the People’s Republic of Bulgaria, Lieutenant-General of Aviation Zahari Zahariev, raised the question of the flight of Bulgarians into space with a Soviet spacecraft.
+In 1964, however, this was impossible.
+The Soviet Union does not yet have a suitable spacecraft for such flights.

-The dream became reality in 1977 when under the program “Intercosmos” when the second group of countries (after the first Czechoslovak, Polish People’s Republic and the GDR) consisting of the Republic of Bulgaria, Cuba, the Hungarian People’s Republic, the Mongolian People’s Republic iSotsialisticheska Republic of Romania sends its candidates for cosmonauts in Training Centre of Cosmonauts’ J. A. Gagarin”.
+The dream became a reality in 1977 when, within the Intercosmos program, the second group of countries (after the first Czechoslovakia, the Polish People’s Republic and the GDR) consisting of the People’s Republic of Bulgaria, Cuba, the Hungarian People’s Republic, the Mongolian People’s Republic and the Socialist Republic of Romania sends its astronaut candidates to the Yu.
+A. Gagarin”.

-- Strict selection shortens candidates to 4 people:
+Strict selection reduces the candidates to 4 people:

 - Alexander Panayotov Alexandrov